Delaware revenue estimate rises again as budget votes near

-NEW CASTLE, Del. — A state panel has added more than $46 million to this year’s government revenue estimate as lawmakers prepare to vote on budget bills for the upcoming fiscal year.
+NEW CASTLE, Del. — A state panel added more than $46 million to this year’s government revenue estimate Monday as Delaware lawmakers prepare to vote on budget bills for the upcoming fiscal year.

-Monday’s update by the Delaware Economic and Financial Advisory Council comes two weeks before fiscal year 2019 begins July 1.
+The Delaware Economic and Financial Advisory Council’s update comes two weeks before fiscal year 2019 begins on July 1.

 While this year’s estimate increased by $46.5 million, or 1.1 percent, over last month’s projections, the 2019 forecast remained flat.